diablordking/Flutter_PassVault/SECURITY.md

 ### Encryption Specifications

-NepPass uses the following security measures to protect your data:
+PlaPass uses the following security measures to protect your data:

 - **AES-256** for encrypting password data
 - **SHA-256** for hashing master password